Jacob Schick: Business

 An early Schick electric shaver advertisement.

 Jacob Schick's first business venture, the Magazine Repeating Razor Co. sold a razor with injection cartridge blades designed much like a repeating rifle, inspired by his experience in the Spanish-American War, where the blades were sold in clips that could be loaded into the razor without touching the blade.
 He created a prototype in 1921 and patented it in 1923.
 This business provided the necessary capital to develop his electric razor concept when he sold it to the American Chain & Cable Company in 1928.

 Inventions

 Successfully patented first electric razor in May 1930.
 Also patented the General Jacobs Boat for use in shallow water, and an improved pencil sharpener.

 Later life

 Detail of Schick's funeral monument in Mount Royal Cemetery, in Montreal.

-After moving to Canada, Schick died on July 3, 1937 at New York-Presbyterian Hospital from complications due to a kidney operation.
+After having moved to Canada, Schick died on July 3, 1937, at New York-Presbyterian Hospital from complications due to a kidney operation.
 He was survived by his wife Florence Leavitt Schick Stedman, and his two daughters Virginia and Barbara.
 He is buried in the Mount Royal Cemetery in Montreal, Quebec.